splunk/public-o11y-docs/gdi/opentelemetry/components/host-metrics-receiver.rst

      mute_process_io_error: <true|false>
      scrape_process_delay: <time>

-The following example demonstrates how to configure a process scraper that collects two metrics and uses a resource attribute to include the process owner in the collected data:
+The following example demonstrates how to configure a process scraper that collects two metrics, in addition to the defaults, and uses a resource attribute to include the process owner in the collected data:

 .. code:: yaml